 San Antonio Zoo, 343.7-acre Brackenridge Park is a focal point for outdoor family activities.
 The picturesque San Antonio River, which originates from artesian springs north of the park, meanders by paved, tree-lined paths suitable for bicycling and walking.
-Additional recreational opportunities include picnicking, pedal boating, fishing, birding and nature study.
+Additional recreational opportunities include picnicking, fishing, birding and nature study.
 Facilities include athletic fields, playground, concessions and a 3.5-mile miniature railway.
 Brackenridge Golf Course, the oldest municipal golf course in Texas, is also located within the park.

 The park's primary tourist attraction is the San Antonio Zoo, home to the third largest animal collection in North America, including several endangered whooping cranes.
 The Zoo is open